Wild and Natural Areas

 Hoverter and Sholl Box Huckleberry Natural Area

 Located in Perry County near New Bloomfield, this isolated 10-acre tract contains a rare colony of box huckleberry, which is a single plant estimated to be 1,300 years old.
 There is an interpretive trail at the site.
-Download the trail guide to prepare for your visit.
+Download the trail guide (PDF) to prepare for your visit.

 Frank E. Masland, Jr. Natural Area